 Smart Hub-Based Systems: The Future of Control

-These are the powerhouses of universal control, often consisting of a central hub that communicates with your devices (via IR, RF, Bluetooth, and Wi-Fi) and a companion remote or smartphone app.
-The hub can hide in a cabinet, blasting signals to devices even when they’re out of sight.
-They excel at “activity-based” control, letting you press one button to “Watch TV,” which powers on your TV, receiver, and cable box, setting all inputs correctly.
+Smart hub-based systems are powerhouses of universal control, consisting of a central hub that communicates with your devices (via IR, RF, Bluetooth, and Wi-Fi) and a companion remote or smartphone app.
+The hub can hide in a cabinet, sending signals to devices even when they are out of sight.
+They excel at “activity-based” control, allowing you to press one button to “Watch TV,” which powers on your TV, receiver, and cable box, setting all inputs correctly.

-If you have a sophisticated home theater, smart home devices, and a desire for seamless automation, a smart hub system is likely the best universal remote for you.
-They integrate deeply with smart assistants like Alexa and Google Assistant, offering voice control and advanced customization for a truly integrated living room experience.
+If you have a sophisticated home theater and smart home devices, a smart hub system is likely the best universal remote for you.
+They integrate deeply with smart assistants like Alexa and Google Assistant, offering voice control and advanced customization.

 App-Based Solutions: Your Smartphone as Your Remote